 Moona Moona Creek (Vincentia)

 Stunning location and boasting a beautiful kid-friendly lagoon (just check out the pic below!), Moona Moona Creek is also great for tidal paddling with sand bars and Collingwood Beach is adjacent to it.
-Perfect place for a family trip to the beach with safe water play for the kids, Moona Moona Creek offers good BBQ facilities along with plenty of shade and grassed areas.
+Perfect place for a family trip to the beach with safe water play for the kids, Moona Moona Creek offers good BBQ facilities along with plenty of shade and grass areas.

-Please note that this is by no means an exhaustive list, and we welcome all your comments, suggestions and feedback on this topic!
+Please note: that this is by no means an exhaustive list, and we welcome all your comments, suggestions and feedback on this topic!
 We are especially keen to hear from those of you who have discovered your very own beach and inlet spots and want to share (or perhaps not, lol!).

 - Anywhere off Reddall Parade, Lake Illawarra (according to local mums!)